Grass (Tepper novel): Setting

-Plot summary
+Premise

 In the distant future Terra (Earth) has become massively over-populated and its resources overstretched.
 Partially as a result of this, the human race has spread out across the galaxy and populated new worlds.
 One such world is the eponymous Grass.

 The spread of a seemingly incurable plague across human settlements throughout known space prompts the authoritarian religious rulers of humanity, Sanctity, to send investigators to Grass, the only place the plague does not seem to have affected, in the hope of finding a cure.

 Given that the mainly aristocratic inhabitants of Grass have developed an obsession with a localised variant of fox hunting using the planet's native fauna in place of the horses, hounds, and foxes found on Earth, Sanctity chooses as its investigators the Westriding-Yrarier family, whose equestrian background and upper class roots may enable them to successfully infiltrate the aristocratic society and learn more about the hitherto secretive planet.
 But the secret of the planet's immunity hides a truth so shattering it could mean the end of life itself.

 Reception

 Tepper's work has been situated by some critics into a significant lineage of feminist science fiction by women, in particular the moderate feminism of the 1980s that included authors like Joan Slonczewski and Pamela Sargent.
 However, in part due to her later 1988 work The Gate to Women's Country, which raised ethical questions due to its premise of genetically altering violence out of men while also removing homosexuality from the population, Tepper has been received as a controversial figure.
 Beyond this controversy, her oeuvre has inspired critique and even roasting; in 2016, NPR's Genevieve Valentine, writing a remembrance of Tepper, challenged readers to "explain any given plot point in a Tepper book and watch friends refuse to believe you."
-Other critiques have dismissed Tepper's work as popular entertainment sullied by her politics—making, according to one critic, even the apocalypse seem boring (though supporters praise the politics in the Arabia trilogy for condemning ecological violence and bigotry).
+Other critiques have dismissed Tepper's work as popular entertainment sullied by her politics—making, according to one critic, even the apocalypse seem boring (though supporters praise the politics in the Arbai trilogy for condemning ecological violence and bigotry).
 One of the ideas presented in Grass that interested critics the most was the idea that, rather than being a gift to the cosmos, humanity might be better perceived as a virus.
 The novel was also praised for its narrative skill and lauded for the puzzles it allows its readers to solve.